GaryBlackbourne/Automated-Irrigation-System/doc/dev-diary.md

 The last couple days I was struggling with PCNT configuration and timer configuration.
 I2C configuration was done through the simplicity studios built in configurator.
 With some help, I was able to get I2C working.

-Pulse counter is however irresponsive in the main project.
+Pulse counter is however unresponsive in the main project.
 I decided to launch a sample project where everything is configured properly.
 The results was good, the peripheral was working as intended.

 I have built an external square signal generator from an ESP32 for testing purposes, using arduino framework, with platformIO.
 (This framework is easy to use, and platformIO is an easy to use, comfortable tool) This small 'module' is generating a low frequency square signal, and makes it easier to setup a new peripheral.